Bringing a fresh approach to Council

 Our Mayor needs to be a relentless advocate and promoter of Kāpiti.
 They need to take a much more active and visible role in advocating about the issues facing our community.
 We all know that with high debt and high rates, Kāpiti will need investment from central government to meet the challenges ahead of us.

-Support for projects, initiatives, and events in Kāpiti to help create a diverse economy that delivers sustainable growth, more jobs, and higher incomes.
+Support projects, initiatives, and events in Kāpiti through a community-led and managed economic development strategy to help create a diverse economy that backs local businesses to deliver sustainable growth, more jobs, and higher incomes.

-Improvements for public transport such as improved bus connections to Ōtaki and extending commuter rail services from Waikanae to Ōtaki.
+Improve public transport such as improved bus connections to Ōtaki and extending commuter rail services from Waikanae to Ōtaki, along with faster, more frequent, and more reliable rail services.